CEVE543/project-01-precipitation-downscaling-RooXu/journal.md

+# 11/13/2023
+Installed libsvg using brew in an attempt to fix svg errors.
 # 11/10/2023
 The issue with downscaling a timeseries for precipiation is that there are no existing data to train on.
 The precipitation for one day measures the total precipitation in one day.
 I cannot assume that the precipitation for an hour is just total precipitation/24.
 This is pretty tricky to do especially without any physical models.
 The parameters for this problem are:
 Input: Daily total precipitation, hourly temperature measurement